domabyte/Framecrypt/README.md

 - tqdm
 - mpyg321

-Run the following command to install the required dependencies from `requirements.txt`:
-    ```pip install -r requirements.txt```

-## Encoding a File
+## Installation
   1. Clone or download this repository to your local machine.

   2. Open a terminal and navigate to the project directory.

+  3. Run the following command to install the required dependencies ```sudo sh installation.sh```

+## Encoding a File
-  3. Run the main.py script: ```python main.py```
+  1. Run the main.py script: ```sudo python main.py```

-  4. Select "Encode a file" (Option 1) from the menu.
+  2. Select "Encode a file" (Option 1) from the menu.

-  5. Enter the name to the file you want to encode when prompted [Note]: Please keep files in the same directory.
+  3. Enter the name to the file you want to encode when prompted [Note]: Please keep files in the same directory.

-  6. Choose a password to protect the ZIP file containing the encoded data.
+  4. Choose a password to protect the ZIP file containing the encoded data.

-  7. The tool will create a password-protected ZIP file with the encoded data and save it as locked.zip.
+  5. The tool will create a password-protected ZIP file with the encoded data and save it as locked.zip.
 It will also generate video frames containing the encoded data into encoded_videos folder and fun fact is that you could listen some of my favourite music in parallel.

 ## Decoding a File
-  1. Follow steps 1-3 from the "Encoding a File" section.
+  1. Run the main.py script: ```sudo python main.py```

   2. Select "Decode a file" (Option 2) from the menu.